jquad-group/pipeline-trigger-operator/README.md

 [![Go Report Card](https://goreportcard.com/badge/jquad-group/pipeline-trigger-operator)](https://goreportcard.com/report/jquad-group/pipeline-trigger-operator)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/jquad-group/pipeline-trigger-operator/blob/main/LICENSE)

-The `Pipeline Trigger Operator` increases the level of automation of the build pipeline of a software component by enhancing it with reactive capabilities to react to events in the build environment.
+The `Pipeline Trigger Operator` increases the level of automation of the build pipeline of a software component by enhancing it with reactive capabilities to react to events in the build environment..

 The `Pipeline Trigger Operator` runs on [Kubernetes](https://kubernetes.io/docs/home/) and integrates itself in the [GitOps operational framework](https://about.gitlab.com/topics/gitops/) to allow for automated creation of build pipelines.
 It does that by listening for events from the [Flux v2](https://fluxcd.io/flux/) `ImagePolicy` and `GitRepository` resources as well as from the [pullrequest-operator](https://github.com/jquad-group/pullrequest-operator/) `PullRequest` resource and reacts by creating a [Tekton](https://tekton.dev/docs/) `PipelineRun` for a given `Pipeline` resouce.